-The ratio settings of 1.2:1 to 20:1 provide a range of compression sounds from easy limiting to a brick wall.
-(NOTE: There is only 17-25 db of limiting available from the gain cell, then it looks like a fixed attenuator!)
-This means that only the first 25 db of dynamic range is dynamically modified.
-Beyond this level the signal is longer controlled. no resulting in a compressed "squashed" sound quality which still can increase in amplitude.
+The ratio settings of 1.5:1 to 9:1 provide a range of compression sounds from easy limiting to a brick wall.
+(NOTE: There is only 14-18 db of limiting available from the gain cell, then it looks like a fixed attenuator!)
+This means that only the first 18 db of dynamic range is dynamically modified.
+Beyond this level the signal is no longer controlled, resulting in a compressed "squashed" sound quality which still can increase in amplitude.

-• Output gain
+Output gain

-Provides for up to 20 db of gain make up for the gain cell.
+Provides for more than 20 db of gain make up for the gain cell.
 Fundamental operation of the unit is as follows;

-- Set the input selector to get the signal within 5 db of "0" - Δ Set the input trim to get the signal close to "0" - Δ Set the Threshold control for the desired amount of limiting. - ∆ Set the Preset / attack time / release time / ratio - controls for the desired sound and feel
+- ∆ Set the input selector to get the signal within 5 db of "0" - △ Set the input trim to get the signal close to "0" - ∆ Set the Threshold control for the desired amount of limiting. - △ Set the Preset / attack time / release time / ratio - controls for the desired sound and feel - ∆ Set the output trim so that when metering output, approximately "0" is obtained. - Power switch